avneesh0612/hashnode-blogs/cl6xr8krk030kcqnvduf54e30.md

 export default MyApp;
 ```

-Now that we have Thirdweb configured, let's add a button to claim these NFTs!
+Now that we have thirdweb configured, let's add a button to claim these NFTs!

 In `pages/index.tsx` add the following 2 hooks: